Trump impeachment probe: Democrats condemn real-time 'witness intimidation' | DW | 15.11.2019

 Tying US aid to certain conditions is not uncommon, but tying it to such overtly domestic party political issues is rarer, with the Democrats seeking to demonstrate it's not legal in this case.

-Yovanovitch's testimony and Trump's comments happened to coincide with the conviction of Trump's friend and ally Roger Stone on charges including witness tampering.
+Yovanovitch's testimony and Trump's comments happened to coincide with the conviction on Friday of Trump's friend and ally Roger Stone on charges including witness tampering.

+David Holmes, political counselor at the US embassy in Kyiv, has also said he overheard Trump discussing investigations in Ukraine with Ambassador Gordon Sondland.

+According to a person familiar with testimony given in closed-door proceedings, Holmes told investigators that Trump spoke so loudly in a phone call with Sondland that the ambassador had to hold the phone away from his ear.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.